sunilmbaedu/Delicious_Pizza_Sales_Dashboard/README.md

-# Delicious Pizza Sales Report
+# Delicious Pizza Sales Dashboard

-Welcome to the Delicious Pizza Sales Report project!
+Welcome to the Delicious Pizza Sales Dashboard project!
 This repository contains a comprehensive analysis of pizza sales data, presented in a visually appealing and premium-looking dashboard.
 The project leverages the power of Excel and Power BI to provide insightful and interactive data visualizations.
 ![Dashboard](https://github.com/sunilmbaedu/Delicious_Pizza_Sales_Report/assets/154014386/ebacc4a8-8d1d-4ab2-809f-0d8330d78f28)

 **Mobile View:**